kiba/Writings/for_science/chp15_discovery_time.md

 "One last thing before we go home," Noguchi said, pointing to a shop called Dust Till Dawn.
 "Sample acquisition of dust."

 Dust appeared to be how the locals powered their technology and civilization, and there's nothing like it in the Sidonian knowledge database.
 So, it naturally became a priority for Sidonia to acquire a sample for study.

+Suddenly, the window of the shop shattered and out came a girl with red cape in black skirt, and a large metal object.

+"What in the world?" the anthropologist asked as the duo froze themselves at the worst seconds in the middle of an encountered.

+"Let get-" the lieutanant shouted before he was soaked in bullets from the cross-fire moments later.

+"Noguchi-san!" the doctor shouted as she tried to help her partner.

+The fight continued, and more bullets rung out, striking the doctor as well, before falling down herself.

+There were plenty more explosion before the sounds of jet arrived.

+What was going on?
+Was she's going to die here on a foreign planet in a foreign universe.
+That can't be...possible.